NYUAD-IM/artintel/WeeklySchedule.md

     - [GPT Crush (look through some examples)](http://gptcrush.com/)

 - **Create** a short text by prompting GPT-2/3 and **submit** it to Brightspace->Assignments->Week 8.
 Put the prompted parts of the text you wrote in **bold**.
-  - e.g. use [Talk to Transformer](https://app.inferkit.com/demo) or [GPT-2 Colab](https://colab.research.google.com/drive/1uKXS6a9q5qrcU3UdSRpCjYnKHbC-N4pb?usp=sharing)
+  - e.g. use ChatGPT or [Talk to Transformer](https://app.inferkit.com/demo) or [GPT-2 Colab](https://colab.research.google.com/drive/1uKXS6a9q5qrcU3UdSRpCjYnKHbC-N4pb?usp=sharing)
   - What does your text show about how the model works?
   - How does the response match with what you expected?
   - What do you think of future applications of GPT-3?